 Popular Skills for Head Teller

-Survey results show that Head Tellers use a fair number of skills.
+Head Tellers report using a diverse set of skills on the job.
 Most notably, skills in Operations Management, Office Management, Banking, and Sales are correlated to pay that is above average.
 Those proficient in Cash Handling are, more often than not, also skilled in Banking and Sales.

 Pay by Experience Level for Head Teller